KohoVolit/sayit.parldata.eu/README.rst

 the multi-instance functionality of SayIt cannot be used and we must implement it differently.

-A separate WSGI application runs for each parliament initialized with parliament-specific settings.
-All WSGI applications share the same codebase and the same Django project with common settings.
+The WSGI application extracts the parliament from *WSGIProcessGroup* directive in the subdomain's virtual host section of the Apache configuration file and it imports parliament-specific settings.
+Thus WSGI processes for all subdomains share the same Django project where they add their specific settings on initialization.

 The following steps are needed to add a new parliament: